 “Once I got there, it was fine, it was a professional setup and I collected my tickets, no worries.
 Adrian from SWIAM talked me through the whole thing, too, which helped”.

 The festival atmosphere in the city will hit you as soon as you step off the plane.
 Quan described its immediate impact on his trip: One of his friends was not planning on going to the Super Bowl – he was happy to sit it out after already committing to a few NBA games on this trip.
 After arriving in Houston, though, he ultimately got caught up in the buzz of the city and sought out a last-minute ticket.

 In terms of events, there is the NFL Super Bowl Experience, which Wes calls “a mash-up of interactive displays, a museum and a theme park of all things NFL… which you really must do”.
 The Super Bowl Opening Night, Super Bowl Pre-Game Party, and NFL Super Bowl Tailgate are some other official functions happening, not to mention the parties being thrown by bars and clubs as well as concerts across the city14.

 Of course, if you haven’t got enough sport, other events on Sports Where I Am during the month of February include NBA, NHL, NCAA or NASCAR.

 Make some time in your itinerary to get involved in the NFL-related events and parties happening in the city, then contact the SWIAM team and ask for a discount on another sports event after you already splurged on Super Bowl tickets.

 Email us, we can help

-If you’re planning to go to the Super Bowl you can search through our tickets to Super Bowl LIII here, but you should also email our Australian-based customer service team so we can make sure you’re getting the best deal.
+If you’re planning to go to the Super Bowl you can search through our tickets to Super Bowl LIV here, but you should also email our Australian-based customer service team so we can make sure you’re getting the best deal.